adithyag17/ProductFinder/README.md

 ## Solution Overview

 While our initial solution may seem brute-force due to the large volume of products being scraped, it offers exceptional accuracy.
-To make the solution lightweight and scalable, we have dockerized the three scrapers, creating separate lightweight containers for each competitor's data collection process.
+To make the solution lightweight and scalable, we have dockerized the three scrapers, creating separate lightweight containers for each competitor's data collection process which will in turn run the scrapers parallely.

 ## Dockerization